QPromise Class

 Note: You can set at most one exception throughout the computation execution.

-Note: This method must not be used after QFuture::cancel() or finish().
+Note: This method has no effect after QFuture::cancel() or finish().

 See also isCanceled().